bcoin-org/bcoin/README.md

   blocks, txs (by hash/address), and utxos (by id/address).
   - Fast UTXO retrieval by address for wallets (10000 utxos from 10000 different addresses in ~700ms, 50000+ utxos from 10-100 addresses in ~400ms)
-- Experimental segregated witness support (witness programs still need to be implemented for tx signing process and wallet, but bcoin should be able to validate witness blocks and txs on segnet properly)
+- Experimental segregated witness support for block validation and wallets.

 ## Todo